Phone-GWP-group

 External support

-This could include your existing packaging supplier or, if they do not offer multi trip packaging containers, carefully selected suppliers who can offer their expert input (and who will be able to design and manufacture the new containers or packaging you will need).
+This could include your existing packaging supplier or, if they do not offer multi-trip packaging containers, carefully selecting suppliers who can provide expert input (and who can design and manufacture the new containers or packaging you will need).

-It is also critical to speak with your customers.
-If they do not buy in to the idea – or there are genuine insurmountable obstacles as to why they cannot switch to reusable packaging – then this must be identified early on the process.
+It is also essential to speak with your customers.
+If they do not buy into the idea, or there are genuine insurmountable obstacles to switching to reusable packaging, then this must be identified early in the process.

-The Producer Responsibility Obligations (Packaging Waste) regulations will require you to report on how much packaging you use and dispose of.
+The Extended Producer Responsibility (EPR) legislation requires businesses to report on how much packaging they use and dispose of.

-Knowing the knock on effects to your responsibilities under the packaging waste regulations will save a lot of work later in the process, as well as providing further ammunition in terms of any reduction in PRNs (Packaging Recovery Notes) you will need to purchase.
+Knowing the knock-on effects to your responsibilities under the Packaging Waste Regulations will save a lot of work later in the process, as well as providing further ammunition in terms of reducing PRN/PERN costs that you will need to purchase.

-This can cover anything from overall spend, to cost per trip, amount of waste produced per item / shipment and so on.
+This can cover anything from overall spend, to cost per trip, amount of waste produced per item or shipment and so on.

-Setting targets and benchmarks will help to show progress and highlight any other areas which still need to be improved.
+Setting targets and benchmarks will help show progress and highlight any other areas that still need improvement.

 Reusable packaging KPIs